How to host a Hoovie movie

-Host a Hoovie to watch an incredible film, meet interesting people and make or raise some money.
+Host a Hoovie to watch an incredible film and talk about it after, face-to-face.

 Make some extra $

-Hoovie ticket sales support you to bring people together more often by covering your hospitality expenses, better quality AV equipment and even rent!
+Building community is an important job.
+Hoovie hosts can choose to keep 50% of ticket proceeds, which support you to bring people together more often by covering your hospitality expenses, better quality AV equipment and even rent!

 Host a mini-crowdfunder

 Movie screenings easily become low/no-cost fundraisers with Hoovie.
-Simply click the box to donate your cut of the “box office” to an aligned cause associated with the film.
+Simply click the box to donate your cut to a cause you care about.
+Guests can also choose to add a donation to the cause at ticket check-out.

-Screenings can be in tiny venues for tiny crowds – say, 5 people in a condo living room – or in larger venues for sizable crowds – say, 300 people in a church sanctuary.
+IRL Hoovies can be in tiny venues for tiny crowds – say, 5 people in a condo living room – or in larger venues for larger crowds – say, 300 people in a church sanctuary.

-At a minimum, your job as the host entails: creating an event listing on the Hoovie site, sending out some invites (the Hoovie team also promotes the screening), testing your AV equipment and internet connection, pressing play, smiling occasionally, and then submitting a rating of the experience afterwards.
+At a minimum, your job as host entails: creating an event listing on the Hoovie site, sending out some invites, testing your AV equipment and internet connection, pressing play, smiling occasionally, and then submitting a rating of the experience afterwards.

 Anything else you do beyond that is going to make the experience that much more magic.